icebert04/icebert04.github.io/_posts/2018-3-27-goodbye-kawhi.md

 I like Kawhi!
 He is, by far, the best 2 way player in the league today.
 But if he keeps on making this drama and creates a negative impact on the players, coaching staff and the organization, then they should let him go.
 We will miss him...
 Yes!
 We might not even get a respectable replacement for him.
 But better moving forward than backward.
 The San Antonio Spurs work so hard for many years to attain the respect from all over the NBA.
-It will be a shame to let a toxic guy like Kawhi to posion their hard earned legacy!
+It will be a shame to let a toxic guy like Kawhi to poison their hard earned legacy!

 So goodbye Kawhi!
 The Spurs will move on succesfully.... even without you!